vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/comment.md

 ::: tip

-For the complete config item of the plugin ,please see [plugin documentation][comment2].
+For the complete config item of the plugin ,please see <ProjectLink name="comment2">plugin documentation</ProjectLink>.

 :::